 Cyprus Tax Laws

-Cyprus is seen as the link between Europe, Africa, and Asia – offering many unique tax opportunities for international businesses, such as low corporate tax, favorable double taxation treaties, no withholding tax on dividends and interest, and more.
-The company also benefits from a well-educated workforce, low-cost business environment, and low costs of living.
+Cyprus is seen as the link between Europe, Africa, and Asia – offering many unique tax opportunities for international businesses, such as low corporate tax, favourable double taxation treaties, no withholding tax on dividends and interest, and more.
+The company also benefits from a well-educated workforce, a low-cost business environment, and low costs of living.

 Dealing with tax matters is a major issue for companies seeking to develop an international presence, particularly as disciplinary measures can apply for non-compliance.

 Tax, and especially overseas tax, can be complicated.

 Overview of Taxes in Cyprus

 Employer & Employee Social Security Contributions: 22.9% (employer) – 10.95% (employee)

 An individual’s liability to pay income tax is determined by their residency status as well as the source of their income.
 Residents are taxed on their worldwide income, whilst non-residents are only taxed on certain types of income derived from sources in Cyprus.

 Individuals are taxed on their employment income, including bonuses and certain employment benefits.
 However, they are not taxed on reimbursements for business travel and business entertainment expenses.